ai-cfia/nachet-backend/README.md

 - Quart is an asyncio reimplementation of Flask
 - All HTTP requests are handled in `app.py` in the root folder
-- Calls to Azure Blob Storage and the database are handled in the `nachet-backend/storage/datastore_storage_api.py` file that call the [datastore](https://github.com/ai-cfia/ailab-datastore) repo that handles the data
+- Calls to Azure Blob Storage and the database are handled in the `nachet-backend/storage/datastore_storage_api.py` file that calls the [datastore](https://github.com/ai-cfia/ailab-datastore) repo which handles the data
-- Inference results from model endpoint are directly handled in `model_inference/inference.py`
+- Inference results from the model endpoint are directly handled in `model_inference/inference.py`

-****

 ### RUNNING NACHET-BACKEND FROM DEVCONTAINER

-When developping you first need to install the packages required.
+When developping you first need to install the required packages.

-This command must be run the **first time** you want to run the backend on your computer, but also **every time** you update the requirements.txt file and **every time** the datastore repo is updated
+This command must be run the **first time** you want to run the backend on your computer, but also **every time** you update the requirements.txt file or if the datastore repo is updated.

 ```bash
 pip install -r requirements.txt